stateman92/MSc-SportBuddy-backend/README.md

 - Run `git push heroku main` in the terminal

+#### Run via Docker

+- Make sure you've installed [Docker 4.13.1 (90346)](https://www.docker.com/) - if not, download and install it

+- Run `docker-compose --file docker-compose.yml up --build` in the terminal in the root directory

+- Wait until the command finishes (e.g. it prints `database system is ready to accept connections`)

+- Run `docker ps` in a new terminal

+- Run `docker attach <container_id>` in the new terminal.
+The `container_id` is the CONTAINER ID of the api:dev image.
+It should print `root@<container_id>:/app#`

+- Run `swift build` in the new terminal

+- Run `swift run Run serve -b 0.0.0.0` in the new terminal.
+It should print `[ NOTICE ] Server starting on http://0.0.0.0:8080`

+- The app is running, you can test it.
+[It](http://localhost:8080/version) should print the current version of the app

 #### Update mocks

 - Make sure you've installed [Sourcery](https://github.com/krzysztofzablocki/Sourcery) - if not, use e.g. `brew install sourcery` via [Homebrew](https://brew.sh/)